Samillion/ModernZ/README.md

 #### Credits:

-Fluent System Icons font was modified by [Xurdejl](https://github.com/Xurdejl) for use on ModernZ, they also contributed with code, reports and tests. 😻
+- Font: UI Fluent System Icons [[details](https://github.com/microsoft/fluentui-system-icons)] [[font file](https://github.com/Samillion/ModernZ/blob/main/fluent-system-icons.ttf)]
+- Font modified by [Xurdejl](https://github.com/Xurdejl) for use on ModernZ osc
+- [mpv](https://github.com/mpv-player/mpv) and their [osc.lua](https://github.com/mpv-player/mpv/blob/master/player/lua/osc.lua), as ModernZ osc was re-based on the stock osc standards and applies updates from it
+- All modern osc origin and their forks as mentioned in [history](#history)
+- All [contributors](https://github.com/Samillion/ModernZ/graphs/contributors), testers and users that helped directly or indirectly with ModernZ osc ❤️